 Slitheris, like other tools that use active scanning, may cause Intrusion Detection Systems (IDS) & Intrusion Prevention Systems (IPS) to alert.
 Please add an exclusion in any IDS/IPS for your local PC if needed.
 Please scan responsibly.
 Always get permission.

 The top of the Slitheris interface is a dark blue dashboard displaying various information, including discovery engine, scanning status, device count, ping sweep and an IP map displaying the currently selected IP range.

 IP range scans can be started 3 ways: scanning all at once, scanning selected ranges, or expanding any IP range.
 In an effort to offer a multi-threaded GUI, additional scans can be started while other scans are in progress.

 Scan All IP Ranges – This button starts scanning all IP ranges.
 This will not affect scans in progress, so it can be performed at any time.

 Scan Selected IP Range(s) – Scans only selected IP ranges.
 This can also be used during scans.

-Add IP Range – Slitheris attempts to detect Class C IP ranges for the current network at program startup.
-This button allows adding of Class C/24 IP ranges as needed.
+Add IP Range – Slitheris attempts to detect /24 IP ranges for the current network at program startup.
+This button allows adding of /24 IP ranges as needed.
 Note that public or Internet IP ranges are not scannable in the trial and limited to 5 public ranges when licensed.
 If more than 5 are required, please contact us.
-IP ranges can be added during scans, but are currently limited to Class C subnets.
+IP ranges can be added during scans, but are currently limited to /24 subnets.